bruceravel/demeter/documentation/Artemis/startup/main.rst

   to save the current state of the project. :guilabel:`Save current fit` will save a project file containing only the current fit, without any of the history.
-These project files are the sort that can be dragged from your computer's file manager onto the data or :demeter:`feff` list.
+These project files are the sort that can be :mark:`drag,..` dragged from your computer's file manager onto the data or :demeter:`feff` list.

 - The :guilabel:`import` submenu is used to specify the file type to import.
 Typically, this is not necessary and is only provided for